-This is the first in a series of posts chronicling my experiences during the process of purchasing, rehabbing, and eventually selling a house as an investment.
-You can find the rest of the series here ( part 1, part 2, part 3, part 4 , part 5, part 6).
+This is the first in a series of posts chronicling my experience of purchasing, rehabbing, and selling an investment property (also known as house flipping).
+You can find the rest of the series here ( part 1, part 2, part 3, part 4 , part 5, part 6, part 7, part 8).
 Hope you enjoy it!

 I want to let you in on a little secret… I bought a house!
 Not a house to live in, but as an investment.
 I know, I know, you thought my secret was that I’m the secret love child of Charles Lindbergh and Betty White.

-Today’s post will be the first in a series documenting why and how I did it, and what I hope to accomplish by investing my hard earned money in real estate, so you can learn along with me.
+Today’s post will be the first in a series documenting why and how I did it.
+Also, what I hope to accomplish by investing my hard earned money in real estate, so you can learn along with me.

 So let’s start the journey…